ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/server-side-model-updating/index.md

 - The **Add Row** will add a row before the currently selected row.
 - The **Remove Row** will remove the currently selected row.
-- All operations are done outside of the grid and the grid is then told to refresh.
+- All operations are done outside the grid and the grid is then told to refresh.

 <grid-example title='Server-Side Row Model & CRUD' name='crud' type='generated' options='{ "enterprise": true, "modules": ["serverside"] }'></grid-example>